 The bill aims to promote the use of nonopioid drugs for pain management by prohibiting health plans and managed care organizations from implementing practices that disadvantage or discourage these alternatives compared to opioid or narcotic drugs.
-Specifically, starting January 1, 2026, health plans cannot designate nonopioid drugs as nonpreferred if any opioid is preferred, nor can they impose more restrictive utilization management practices on nonopioid drugs than those applied to opioids.
-The bill defines "nonopioid drug" as any drug approved by the FDA that provides pain relief without acting on opioid receptors.
+Specifically, starting January 1, 2026, health plans cannot designate nonopioid drugs as nonpreferred if any opioid is preferred, nor can they impose more restrictive prescription drug utilization management practices, such as prior authorization or step therapy, on nonopioid drugs than those applied to opioids.
+The bill also defines "nonopioid drug" and aligns terminology with existing laws regarding prescription drug utilization management.

 Statutes affected: Original Bill: 48.43.400